 Good Faith Deposit.
-Upon notification from the Commonwealth, each successful bidder shall wire transfer to the State Treasurer an amount equal to 1% of the aggregate principal amount of the Notes (the "Good Faith Deposit") awarded to it, in immediately available funds, no later than 1:00 p.m.
-(Boston time) on the bid date.
-In the event that the State Treasurer has not received such funds by the time stated, the State Treasurer may revoke prior acceptance of the bid.
-No interest on the Good Faith Deposit will accrue to the successful bidder(s).
-The Good Faith Deposit will be applied to the purchase price of the applicable Notes.
-If a successful bidder fails to honor its accepted bid, its Good Faith Deposit will be retained by the Commonwealth.
+Upon notification from the Commonwealth, the successful bidder shall wire transfer to the State Treasurer an amount equal to \$5,500,000 (the "Good Faith Deposit"), in immediately available funds, no later than 2:00 p.m.
+(Boston, Massachusetts time) on the bid date.
+The Commonwealth will provide wiring instructions for the Good Faith Deposit to the successful bidder upon verification and award.
+In the event that the State Treasurer has not received such funds by the time stated, the State Treasurer may revoke acceptance of the bid.
+No interest on the Good Faith Deposit will accrue to the successful bidder.
+The Good Faith Deposit will be applied to the purchase price of the New Money Bonds.
+If the successful bidder fails to honor its accepted bid, the Good Faith Deposit will be retained by the Commonwealth.